uma458467/cloud-native-app-labs/lab-instructions/spring-boot/boot-rest.md

 ## What You Will Learn

 * How to use repositories for data access
-* How to use expose a REST API on top on those repositories
+* How to expose a REST API on top of those repositories
 * How to use an embedded database for development
 * How to use a production ready database in production
 * How to gain access to the command line arguments and run specific code once